EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 The philosopher met his eyes sadly.
 "Or she'll be reduced to pure concept.
 Perfectly understood, and therefore... no longer needing to exist."

 "Release me!"
-Acastus roared.
+Acastus demanded, his voice tight with the strain of fighting against the binding.
 "You won't touch her!"

 "There has to be another way..."
 Vallus said.

 "There isn't."
 The philosopher's composure cracked slightly.
 "Do you think I wanted this?
-To force feed a goddes her discarded divinity?
-I tried finding another solution this is what works."
+To force-feed a goddess her discarded divinity?
+I tried finding another solution—this is what works."

 "Why?"
 Vallus knelt beside the nearly complete pattern.
 "Why are you proposing this?"

 The philosopher looked at her with infinite sadness.
-"Because i don't want to see mortal life extinguished by divine hubris you represent."
+"Because I don't want to see mortal life extinguished by the divine hubris you represent."

+For a long moment, no one moved.
+The Configuration lay between them, half-complete and pulsing with potential.
+Acastus stood frozen like a statue, his eyes the only part of him that could express his horror.
+The guards remained locked in their interrupted step forward.
+Even the air seemed to hold its breath.

+Vallus stared down at the intricate pattern, her fingers hovering just above the central symbol.
+I could see the war playing out across her features—duty against love, wisdom against desire, goddess against woman.

-Vallus placed her hand over the central symbol.
+Finally, she placed her hand over the central symbol.
 The marble beneath her palm began to glow like captured starlight.
 "Then let's begin."

 The moment her skin touched the Configuration, warmth flooded through her.
 For the first time in thirteen years, she looked... complete.

 "Oh, this is...
 I can feel it all coming back.
 My wisdom, my sight, my connection to—"

-The Philosopher watched with genuine hope in his expression.
+The philosopher watched with genuine hope in his expression.
 "The pressure is equalizing.
 The suppressed divinity is finding proper outlet.
 If this works—"

 "Wait," she said.
 "Something's wrong.
 It's—"